Join the Club

 Social activities, such as monthly pot-luck dinners and a year-end Thanksgiving dinner, are an excellent way to get to know other members.
 The Commodore’s Banquet in November closes out the year with an awards presentation for sailing excellence.

-The WSC is an active participant of Alberta and Canada’s sailing community.
+WSC is an active participant in Alberta and Canada’s sailing community.
 Various junior, student and novice sailor training courses are organized for members depending on the season’s demand.
 The WSC Sailing School also offers sailing lessons for all ages on Club Boats.
 A free sailboat loan program is available for members who may not yet have access to a sailboat.

 The Club annually also hosts its own Founders’ Regatta and usually one regional or national regatta per season.